woodlyer/gostExample/ReadMe.md

 **version 3 is now under developing.
 Not for publishing. **

 Offical doc site for v2: https://v2.gost.run/
-offical doc site for v3: https://gost.run/
+Offical doc site for v3: https://gost.run/

 ## Download and run